Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 4. Commit the changes and go to **Build** to see the CI build in-progress.

-5. Once the build is completed, you will see the **Quality Gate** failing.
+5. Once the build is completed, you will see the Quality Gate **failing** in the build summary.

    <img src="images/build_summary_bug_fix.png">